JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     }
     ```

-   Here you are making use of [the Koin ViewModel API](https://insert-koin.io/docs/reference/koin-compose/compose#viewmodel-for-composable)
+   Here, you are using the [Koin ViewModel API](https://insert-koin.io/docs/reference/koin-compose/compose#viewmodel-for-composable)
    to refer to the `viewModel` you declared in the Android Koin module.

 2. Now add the UI code that will implement the loading screen, the column of launch results, and the pull-to-refresh action: